UMN-LATIS/ChimeIn2.0/docs/asking-questions.md

 - Take a picture of your work and submit it for full credit.
 - Take a picture of an example of neoclassical architecture you see on campus.
 Submit your picture by 5pm on Tuesday.

+### Numeric

+The numeric question type provides a variety of ways to collect and display numeric data.
+When selecting this question type, you'll be able to select from one of three chart types, and then provide labels for one or more axes for that chart.

+The histogram chart will collect a single value from participants and display it using histogram binning.

+The scatter chart will collect two values, one of the x axis and one for the y axis.

+The range chart will collect a "min" and "max" value from participants, and display a stacked set of range bars.

 ## Question Sessions

 Each time you open a question, a session is created to hold responses.
 When viewing results, you can use the dropdown to select between sessions.
 By default, results are aggregated and displayed.